 A skilled racer, Dr. Bez regularly competes in the Nürburgring 24-hour race, and he recently piloted the 1959 Le Mans–winning DBR1 at Le Mans in honor of Carroll Shelby and Roy Salvadori.

-Michael Bock is Head of Mercedes-Benz Classic and CEO of the Mercedes-Benz Museum in Stuttgart, which is among the most fascinating car museums worldwide.
-He has both a technical and a commercial background, and having worked for Mercedes-Benz for 31 years, he has a deep understanding of its history and its cars.
+Michael Bock is Head of Mercedes-Benz Classic and CEO of the Mercedes-Benz Museum in Stuttgart, which is among the most fascinating cars museums worldwide.
+He has both a technical and a commercial background, and having worked for Mercedes-Benz for 32 years, he also has a deep understanding of its history and its cars.

 Mercedes-Benz Classic has an archive with information that dates from the invention of the car in 1886 up to today.
 It also restores Mercedes cars and manages the worldwide supply and reproduction of original spare parts for these cars.

 Mr. Bock is a strong supporter of originality.
-He appreciates the cultural aspects of collecting and preserving cars and is devoted to helping people move from a fascination with cars to an experience with them.
+He also appreciates the cultural aspects of collecting and preserving cars, and he is devoted to helping people move from a fascination with cars to an experience with them.

 Stephen F. Brauer